FAQ and Fees

 What types of therapeutic approaches do you use?

 I draw from a variety of therapeutic techniques in order to provide tailored therapy to your unique needs and goals.
 My core therapeutic orientation (meaning how I believe counseling works) is person-centered and systemically aware.
-My person-centered approach means I view every client as the expert in their own life, capable of growth and change and I value each person’s autonomy in choosing their life’s direction.
+My person-centered approach means I view every client as the expert in their own life, capable of growth and change, and I value each person’s autonomy in choosing their life’s direction.
 My systemic viewpoint means that our context matters in understanding why we struggle and what we need in order to change, including our upbringing, our culture, the oppression we experience, and the privileges we hold.
 Some therapeutic techniques I draw upon include acceptance and commitment therapy, compassion-focused therapy, trauma-informed modalities, and motivational interviewing.
 I am happy to describe in more detail what each of these types of therapies entails in our sessions.
 I love to learn so I am always reading and attending trainings in order to expand my counseling toolbox and keep my counseling skills fresh.

 How long does counseling last?